Common Technical SEO Mistakes That Are Negatively Impacting Your Search Engine Rankings

 Poor Crawlability and Indexation

-For your website to rank well, search engines must be able to efficiently crawl and index your pages.
-When important pages are blocked from crawling or are disconnected from your site’s internal linking structure, search engines cannot find or prioritize them.
-This effectively renders those pages invisible in search results, no matter how valuable the content may be.
+If search engines can’t efficiently crawl and index your pages, none of the rest matters.
+Pages blocked from crawling or disconnected from your site’s internal link structure become effectively invisible in search results, no matter how good the content sitting on them actually is.

-- Orphan pages that have no internal links pointing to them
+• Orphan pages with no internal links pointing to them at all

 Resolving these issues ensures that search engines can discover and index all the critical content on your site, which is fundamental to improving your rankings.